From gorgeous beaches to a ghost island, here's a guide to things to do in Sai Kung.

 There are plenty of islands you can get to from Sai Kung Ferry Pier – just hire a sampan!
 Whether you want to venture to Sharp Island, Hap Mun Bay, or Tai Long Wan, you’re in for a scenic treat with pristine beaches you’re not likely to find anywhere else in Hong Kong.
 For starters, you can literally cross the sea from one island to another at Sharp Island by walking on a rock path on low tide.
 Just load up on sunscreen (very important).

-A public golf course is a rare commodity, naturally one has to take advantage of it when at Sai Kung!
-Having said that, expect crowds as the slots will be fully booked.
-There are three sections, the North Course being the largest, but all three golf courses have 18 holes and lush views of the Sai Kung Peninsula.
-Accessible by a ferry ride from Sai Kung Ferry Pier, the entrance fee is more affordable compared to the pricy private golf courses and makes a perfect day out.
+A public golf course is a rare commodity anywhere, let alone Hong Kong – so naturally one has to take advantage of it when in Sai Kung!
+Having said that, the slots are often fully booked in advance, so you may encounter some crowds.
+There are three sections, with the North Course being the largest.
+But all three golf courses have 18 holes and lush views of the Sai Kung Peninsula.
+Accessible by ferry from Sai Kung Ferry Pier, the golf course charges a more affordable entrance fee compared to those of pricey private golf courses, making golfing one of the best things to do in Sai Kung.

 This family-run, Michelin-recommended restaurant is not to be missed when you’re in Sai Kung.
 Overlooking the Sai Kung Harbour, Chuen Kee Seafood Restaurant is serious about serving you the freshest seafood you can find in town.
 In fact, you can nab a fresh catch from the junks in the water, then bring it over to Chuen Kee Seafood Restaurant and tell them how you want it cooked.
 Alternatively, you can take your pick from the massive tanks at the restaurant that house everything from crabs to shrimps.
 Be sure to get a taste of the dim sum here as well – no-frills classics that are just as popular with diners as the seafood.